 Australian share trading

 Australian shares bought through Pearler are CHESS sponsored with individual holder numbers (HINs).
-This means they are not actually held by Pearler, and instead, your ownership is listed (and viewable) independently of Pearler through the share registry.
+This means they are legally owned by you in your own name and not by Pearler.
+Pearler just executes the trades on your behalf.
+Your direct ownership is listed (and viewable) independently of Pearler through the share registry.
 This provides a layer of transparency unmatched by brokers who use a custodian model.
-In fact, for trade execution, Pearler uses the same wholesale CHESS sponsored broker (Openmarkets) used by SelfWealth, Raiz, SixPark, Stockspot, and others.
+In fact, for trade execution, Pearler uses the same wholesale CHESS sponsored broker (Openmarkets) used by Raiz, SixPark, Stockspot, and others.

 Unlike many online brokers where you have a cash management account (CMA) held in your own name with your own BSB and account number, Pearler has a client trust account (CTA) in a Zepto Payments Client Trust Account.
 The result is that they are the legal owner, and you are the beneficial owner with the cash held in trust for you.
 This is because their autoinvest feature does not work with a CMA.
 With a custodian model for your cash account, the money is segregated from Pearler’s company assets for asset protection.
 If you value holding your assets directly in your name, particularly for large amounts, you may like to keep additional cash in your personal bank account external to Pearler and only send money into the client trust account when you are ready to make a trade.
 More info on Pearer’s CTA can be found here.